-Mr. Nézet-Séguin has worked with many leading European ensembles and enjoys close collaborations with the Berlin and Vienna philharmonics, the Bayerischer Rundfunk Sinfonieorchester, and the Chamber Orchestra of Europe; between 2008 and 2014 he was also principal guest conductor of the London Philharmonic Orchestra.
-He has appeared repeatedly at the BBC Proms and at many European festivals, among them Edinburgh, Lucerne, Salzburg, and Grafenegg.
-North American summer appearances include New York’s Mostly Mozart Festival, Lanaudiere, Vail and Saratoga.
-He has conducted for Teatro alla Scala in Milan; the Royal Opera House, Covent Garden in London; Netherlands Opera; and the Vienna State Opera.
+Mr. Nézet-Séguin has appeared with most of the world’s leading orchestras.
+He enjoys close collaborations with the Berlin Philharmonic, Vienna Philharmonic, Bavarian Radio Symphony Orchestra, and Chamber Orchestra of Europe.
+He is honorary conductor of the Rotterdam Philharmonic after serving as its music director from 2008 to 2018; and was principal guest conductor of the London Philharmonic from 2008 to 2014.
+He has appeared repeatedly at the BBC Proms and many European and North American festivals, among them Edinburgh, Grafenegg, Lanaudière, Lucerne, Mostly Mozart, Salzburg, Saratoga, and Vail.
+He has conducted annually at the Metropolitan Opera since 2009, and has led productions at Teatro alla Scala in Milan; the Royal Opera House, Covent Garden in London; Netherlands Opera; and the Vienna State Opera.
 He records for Deutsche Grammophon.